 The “OOP max” is the most you pay during the calendar year before the health plan starts to pay 100% for covered health expenses.
 The OOP max includes the deductible, coinsurance and copayments you pay for covered health plan services.

 First, you are to be commended for being healthy.
 But the need for health care can be unpredictable.
 Accidents happen.
 Unexpected diagnoses occur.
 Protect yourself by completing the two wellness steps.
 What you do now will impact your medical benefits next year.
 Think of your completion of these two wellness steps as a safety net for your potential future medical costs.
 Visiting your PCP (primary care physician) for regular preventive care is one of the best ways to identify and treat health issues before they get worse.
 It just might be the best thing you do for your health this year.

 Yes, that is correct.
-It is a two-step process for the wellness reward: 1) qualified office visit (if you started coverage before July 2018), and 2) take the Tobacco Pledge in November 2018 during open enrollment.
+It is a two-step process for the wellness reward: 1) preventive wellness exam (if you started coverage before July 2019), and 2) take the Tobacco Pledge between 10-2-2019 and 11-30-2019.
 But to avoid the $50 surcharge you only have one step – complete the Tobacco Pledge.

 No, the reward is tied to your participation.
 You — the employee and carrier of the insurance — must complete the wellness requirements in order for the lower OOP max to be applied to covered family members.
 Even if your spouse works for the University but the family is covered under your name, your participation is what counts.